nuprl/StenoType/README.md

       `pytorch_model*.bin` files, _after_ they have been converted to `model*.safetensors` format.
 The conversion happens during the first run.

-5. You may need to manually launch the container, see `launch_inference_server.sh`.
-This may be necessary to convert `pytorch_model.bin` to `model.safetensors` format.

-6. Accept the agreement for the [ts-eval](https://huggingface.co/datasets/nuprl/ts-eval) evaluation dataset.
+5. Accept the agreement for the [ts-eval](https://huggingface.co/datasets/nuprl/ts-eval) evaluation dataset.

-7. Now you can run the experiments:
+6. Now you can run the experiments:

 ```bash
 python src/main.py --devices 0 --workers 10